IdPDE/.github/manual/github_command_line.md

 Create branch &rarr; Develop feature &rarr; Commit changes &rarr; Push branch &rarr; Merge into main

 Branches are recommended for larger software developments but are generally unnecessary for documentation updates.
-More info on branching can be found [here](https://git-scm.com/book/en/v2/Git-Branching-Basic-Branching-and-Merging).
+More information on branching can be found [here](https://git-scm.com/book/en/v2/Git-Branching-Basic-Branching-and-Merging).